ajrcarey/pdfium-render/README.md

 `PdfPageImageObject` page objects, and adds the additional crate features `libstdc++` and `libc++` to provide more flexibility when linking against statically-compiled builds of Pdfium.
 See the "Static linking" section below for details.

-Version 0.7.20 adds attachment creation and deletion to the `PdfAttachments` collection, and adds embedded page thumbnail support to `PdfPage`.

-Version 0.7.19 adds bindings to all Pdfium functions related to document attachments, and adds the `PdfAttachments` and `PdfSignatures` collections to the high-level interface.

 ## Binding to Pdfium